kigster/dupervisor/README.md

 # dupervisor

-The rubby gem `dupervisor` is a well tested library that offers an easy way to convert configuration between any two of the supported formats, which are:
+Ruby gem `dupervisor` is a well tested library that offers an easy way to convert configuration between any two of the supported formats, which (at this time) are:

  * JSON
  * YAML